johnobodai/alu-mobile_application/hello_world_app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+This is a link to the live video [Click here for the video] (https://drive.google.com/file/d/1c5-2Tg4p28rf6Jsx1Hk9zup74qAMMlek/view?usp=drive_link)